-Component 1: Paper 1 Theory
+Paper 1 Theory

-This is a compulsory question paper, consisting of short-answer and structured questions set on Section 1 of the syllabus.
-Candidates must answer all questions.
+This is a compulsory question paper, consisting of short-answer and structured questions set on Section 1 of the syllabus content.
+All questions are compulsory.
 Candidates will answer on the question paper.

-Component 2: Paper 2 Problem-solving and Programming
+Paper 2 Problem-solving and Programming

-This is a compulsory question paper, consisting of short-answer and structured questions set on Section 2 of the syllabus.
-Candidates must answer all questions.
+This is a compulsory question paper, consisting of short-answer and structured questions set on Section 2 of the syllabus content.
+All questions are compulsory.
 Candidates will answer on the question paper.
-20 of the marks in this paper are from questions set on tasks provided in the Paper 2 Problem-solving and Programming pre-release materials.
+20 of the marks in this paper are from questions set on tasks provided in the Paper 2 Problem-solving and Programming pre-release material.

-Centres should spend approximately 50% of the total time studying this section of the syllabus.
-Centres should ensure that candidates are taught the contents of this section in a largely practical way.
+Centres need to be aware that in order to prepare best their candidates for this paper, they should plan for sufficient practical sessions within their lesson timetable and teach the contents of the section in a largely practical way.
 Candidates will be expected to be able to program in a high-level programming language to be chosen by the Centre.
 The programming language should be procedural.

-There will be some examining of knowledge with understanding, but the bulk of the credit will be for using techniques and skills to solve problems.
-In all cases the logic will be of more importance than the syntax.
+There will be some examining of knowledge with understanding, but most of the credit will be for using techniques and skills to solve problems.
+The examination questions will require candidates to have practical programming experience, including writing their own programs, executing (running), testing and debugging them.
+Knowledge of programming language syntax will not be examined; in all cases the logic will be more important than the syntax.

-7.2 Paper 2 Problem-solving and Programming pre-release materials
+Paper 2 Problem-solving and Programming pre-release material